Paint The Kitchen Red

 • Allow the pressure to release naturally (NPR).
 [Read More: The Different Pressure Release Methods]

 • If the curry is too thin, heat in Saute mode and reduce until it gets to your desired consistency.
-You can also thicken the curry with a cornstarch slurry (mixture of 1 Tbsp cornstarch and 1 Tbsp cold water.)
+You can also thicken the curry with a cornstarch slurry (mixture of 1 tablespoon cornstarch and 1 tablespoon cold water.)

 Stovetop Instructions